 Terry Mizrahi, Ph.D., MSW was a faculty member at the Silberman School of Social Work at Hunter College of the City University of New York for 39 years (1980-2019).
 She chaired the Community Organization, Planning and Development practice method for several years and created with colleagues a multi-disciplinary undergraduate Community Organizing Minor in Hunter College.
 She taught community organizing, social policy and health policy.
 For ten years in the 1990s, she chaired Hunter College’s Institutional Review Board for the Protection of Human Subjects.
 In 1982 she and others created the Education Center for Community Organizing (ECCO) through 2006 to provide support and resources to people working for progressive social change.

 She is the author of 5 books and monographs and 70 articles, book chapters, reviews, and manuals.
 Her areas of research, training and consultation include professional socialization, coalition-building, community organizing practice and health policy.
 Her book “Getting Rid of Patients: Contradictions in the Socialization of Physicians” (Rutgers University Press, 1986) was a groundbreaking work on the training of internal medicine house staff.
-She now has contract for a second book to be published by Rutgers based on a longitudinal study of those physicians over almost forty years: “From Residency to Retirement: The Career Tracks of Physicians” due out in early 2021.
+She is now completing a second book to be published by Rutgers based on a unique longitudinal study of those physicians over forty years titled: “From Residency to Retirement: The Career Tracks of Physicians” due out in early 2021.

 She completed a Fulbright Fellowship in Israel in 2006 and continues to train and consult there with various academic and professional leaders in social work and related fields.

-She founded in 1995 and is still a board member of the Child Welfare Organizing Project in NYC, a pioneering grassroots organization founded by professionals and parents to include the clients’ vision and voice in child welfare reform.
+She founded in 1995 and is still a board member of the Child Welfare Organizing Project in NYC, a pioneering grassroots organization founded by professionals and parents to promote the clients’ vision and voice in child welfare reform.